ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

       //import template from "@babel/template";
       const template = require("@babel/template").default;
   ```
 - The packages/babel-parser is substituted by the generated from the Pablo's branch (lib).
-Awful.
+Awful!.
+Future work: how to make the build
 - The final user installs the support package from the github registry `@ull-esit-pl/babel-plugin-left-side-support`
 - The babel.config.js in the examples is relative to the root of the project.